peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-True if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+ `true`  if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### ClampNormalExponents